Vaihtoehtoiset kirjoitusmuodot

 - (transitive, UK dialectal) To mash.

-- (transitive) To cover, as the face, by way of concealment or defense against injury; to conceal with a mask or visor.
+- (transitive) To cover (the face or something else), in order to conceal the identity or protect against injury; to cover with a mask or visor.

 - (transitive, UK dialectal) (brewing) To mix malt with hot water to yield wort.

-- (transitive) To disguise; to cover; to hide.
+- (transitive) To conceal from view or knowledge; to cover; to hide.

 - (transitive, military) To conceal; also, to intervene in the line of.